Bontang: Geography

 Bontang is located between 117° 23 E and 117° 32 E and 0° 01 N and 0° 12 N. It administers an area of 497.57 km^{2}.

-Within this area, only 29% is land.
-The city is dominated by flat lands ranging from 0 – 106 meters above sea level but also includes several hills.
+Within this area, only 160.62 km2 or 32% is land.
+The city is dominated by flat lands ranging from 0 – 106 metres above sea level but also includes several hills.
 Approximately 48% of the city's land area is located in coastal regions and is characteristically level with a slope of 0 - 2%.
-It is bordered by East Kutai Regency in the north and west, Makassar Strait in the east, and Kutai Kartanegara Regency in the south.
+It is bordered by Teluk Pandan District (of East Kutai Regency) in the north and west, by the Makassar Strait in the east, and by Marang Kayu District (of Kutai Kartanegara Regency) in the south.
 Soil deposits in the city largely consist of podzol in the interior and alluvium sediments in the coastal region.
 This makes the city prone to erosion and the use of land for agriculture or development requires prior soil stabilisation.

-The city is part of the Kutai basin, and is dominated by quartz sand and sandstone formations created by sediment from nearby rivers.
+The city with its surrounding districts is part of the Kutai river basin, and is dominated by quartz sand and sandstone formations created by sediment from nearby rivers.

 Demographics

 In 2021, the city population had increased by 1.07% compared with the previous year.
 The sex ratio as of 2023 was 100 females to 107 males.
 As with most Indonesian cities, the population is young, with people in the age range 15 – 64 years accounting for around 70%.
-The most densely occupied district in 2023 is North Bontang (2,655 per square kilometre), and the least dense is South Bontang (640.5 per square kilometre).
+The most densely occupied district in 2025 is North Bontang (2,840 per square kilometre), and the least dense is South Bontang (648 per square kilometre), although the latter is because South Bontang includes a relatively unpopulated area in its south.